tdewolff/canvas/README.md

 [![GoDoc](http://godoc.org/github.com/tdewolff/canvas?status.svg)](http://godoc.org/github.com/tdewolff/canvas) [![Build Status](https://travis-ci.org/tdewolff/canvas.svg?branch=master)](https://travis-ci.org/tdewolff/canvas) [![Go Report Card](https://goreportcard.com/badge/github.com/tdewolff/canvas)](https://goreportcard.com/report/github.com/tdewolff/canvas) [![Coverage Status](https://coveralls.io/repos/github/tdewolff/canvas/badge.svg?branch=master)](https://coveralls.io/github/tdewolff/canvas?branch=master)

 Canvas is a common vector drawing target that can output SVG, PDF, EPS and raster images (which can be saved as PNG, JPG, ...).
 It has a wide range of path manipulation functionality such as flattening, stroking and dashing implemented.
-Additionally, it has a good text formatter and embeds fonts (TTF, OTF or WOFF) or converts them to outlines.
+Additionally, it has a good text formatter and embeds fonts (TTF, OTF, WOFF, or WOFF2) or converts them to outlines.
 It can be considered a Cairo or node-canvas alternative in Go.
 See the example below in Fig. 1 and Fig. 2 for an overview of the functionality.

 ![Preview](https://raw.githubusercontent.com/tdewolff/canvas/master/examples/preview/out.png)